Hummingbird Migration in Texas

 The hummingbirds that visited your feeders during the spring migration will remember exactly where your feeder is located and will most likely revisit that same feeder on their way to their over-wintering area in Mexico and Central America.

-Many Texans leave feeders up all winter to feed year-round residents, migrating hummingbirds that choose to stay the winter, and those too old or injured to migrate.
+Most Texan admirers leave feeders up all winter for the year-round resident (Buff-bellied), to support the 8 species of hummingbirds that occasionally overwinter in Texas, and those too old or injured to migrate.

 Hummingbirds are much more tolerant of cold temperatures than most people realize.